Rutman Leadership Fellows

 Knowledge Sharing

-Rutman Roundtable * Internship * Boston Networking Event Alumni Mentoring * Peer Mentoring * Cohort Recruitment
+Rutman Roundtable * Internship * Alumni Mentoring * Peer Mentoring * Cohort Recruitment

 In the second year, students will share the valuable lessons they have learned on the topics of leadership, gender equity, and diversity through authorship of the LinkedIn blog series, “The Rutman Roundtable.”
-They will be offered the Internship Opportunity Fund to financially support them as they begin exercising their leadership skills through an internship of choice.
+They will be offered the Rutman Internship Fund and support from Career and Professional Success (CaPS) to begin exercising their leadership skills through a high-quality internship of choice.

 Mentoring will serve as a strong component of the junior year, as students will hold the dual roles of mentors to sophomore level fellows, and as mentees to alumni/industry mentors.
 They will play a critical role in planning and leading initiatives to promote the Rutman Fellows program and to recruit prospective students into the incoming sophomore cohort of Rutman Fellows.